dnguy24/Chatbot/README.md

 # ChatBot
 ## UR Services ChatBot

-This is a Chat Bot project that I wrote during my free time to help me on Campus.
+This is a Chat Bot project that I wrote during my free time to help me on Campus @University of Rochester.

 **Current features (there will be more!!):**
 - Ask for opening hours of dining halls on campus